REACH National Media Fellowship for Reporting on TB, 2018

 Subash Mohapatra, Bhubaneshwar, Orissa

-Disha Shetty, Senior Correspondent with DNA, Mumbai, has been selected as our National Fellow for 2016.
+Disha Shetty, Senior Correspondent with DNA, Mumbai, was selected as our National Fellow for 2016.
 Ms Shetty focused on TB in rural India.
 Between August and October, she worked on a three-part series on TB, which was published in the Mumbai and recently-launched Delhi editions of Daily News & Analysis in October, 2016.

 TB Tales: When the cure turns toxic, 18 October